nonseodion/vert-ui/README.md

 # Vert Finance Frontend

 ## Welcome
 Hi, thanks for taking a look at the Vert Finance Frontend repository.
 Vert Finance is a web-based decentralized application that lets you convert almost any cryptocurrency to fiat in your bank account.
-It's currently built to support only cryptocurrency to the Nigerian Naira conversions.
+It's currently built to support only cryptocurrency to the Nigerian Naira conversions on BNB Smart Chain.
 Check out this piece to find out more about Vert Finance.

 This is the Smart Contract Repo.
 You can also have a look at the frontend and backend repos.